The Rival Chiefs

 The novel was first published in Cork, Ireland by John Connor in 1804, then reprinted in London by William Lane in March 1805 for Lane's Minerva Press.
 The Irish publishing industry was substantially reduced after an 1801 change in copyright law ended Irish unauthorized reprints; Connor's printing of Millikin's book was an outlier in 1804.
 Rival Chiefs was one of Millikin's two novels to be published first for Connor and then imported to London by the Minerva Press.
 Millikin was one of several authors who used the Minerva Press – a prolific publisher of commercial fiction for circulating libraries, particularly associated with both women writers and women readers – to gain an international audience for their Irish novels.

 An 1805 review in The Literary Journal was highly negative, stating: "The whole is judiciously confined to one small volume, as the story is sufficiently heavy and uninteresting.
 It is really amazing how it is possible to sit down to a work of imagination, and write matter so stale, flat, and unprofitable."
-The literary historian Frederick S. Frank was more positive in his 1987 bibliography The First Gothics.
-He describes the tale as "inventive", and considers its historical anachronisms unproblematic: "Chronological confusions were an acceptable convention of Gothified history since what the Gothic audience wanted was not accuracy but thrill."

-The Rival Chiefs incorporates parallels with eighteenth-century Anglo-Irish politics, including Irish independence.
-Frank argues that Millikin may have inspired the "gloom and fatal politics" of the Irish writer Charles Maturin's Gothic novels, especially his third novel The Milesian Chief (1812).